Creating Smarter Decisions: Automating Manual Workflows

 To protect the client's intellectual property under our non-disclosure agreement, specific details in this case study have been intentionally left out or generalized.

-We designed a digital flow on a 24" Desktop to replace the previous paper-based system used by sociologists inside the Air Force personnel staffing discussion system.
+We designed a digital flow on a 24" Desktop to replace the previous paper-based system used by sociologists inside the Air Force personnel staffing discussions.

 My Role